ZhaoBioinformaticsLab/PlantSSPProtocols/SSP_tutorial.md

 <h2 id="protocol-1-small-secret-peptide-gene-discovery-from-genomic-sequences">Protocol #1: Small Secret Peptide Gene discovery from genomic sequences</h2>
 <p>Traditional genome annotation policy is biased to discover long gene; leading to missing of some small secret peptide (SSP) genes.
 The following workflow was optimized to identify SSP gene from assembled genomic sequences utilizing specific RNA-seq data as expression evidence and conserved SSP motif.</p>
-<h3 id="pre-requisition">1.1 Pre-requisition</h3>
+<h3 id="prerequisite">1.1 Prerequisite</h3>
 <p><strong>1.1.1 Suggestion:</strong></p>
 <ol>
 <li>We recommend an X-windows desktop (such as gnome/XFCE/MATE) stead of SSH terminal because it is more convenient to edit file.</li>
 <li>All commands below are typed  under Linux terminal.</li>
-<li>A line start with <code>#</code> in Linux command line indicates that this is explanatory information which can be ignored.</li>
+<li>A line start with <code>#</code> in Linux command line indicates that this is explanatory information only.</li>
-<li>You need a no-root user with sudo privilege.
-Asking your system administrator to install docker service and add your user as a member of docker group if you can’t have <code>sudo</code> privileges.
-In this tutorial, default user is <code>test</code>.</li>
+<li>You need a no-root user with sudo privilege in host system to install docker packages and enable docker service.
+Asking your system administrator to install docker service and add your user as a member of docker group if you can’t have <code>sudo</code> privileges.</li>
+<li>You need to be a sudo user or a member of <code>docker</code> group in host system to start Docker container and attach to container terminal.</li>
+<li>Default user in Docker container is <code>test</code>.</li>
 </ol>
 <p><strong>1.1.2 Computer:</strong><br>
 A  high-performance computer (I7/Xeron processor and &gt;16GB RAM) with CentOS 7, Ubuntu 16.04 or higher as operation system.</p>